esciencecenter-digital-skills/research-software-support/stories/_fairsoftware/slides-fairsoftware.md

 <!-- .slide: data-state="standard" -->

-## Software challenges
+## Software is not data

-What challenges does software pose that data does not?

 Software is...

-- **complex**: code is interconnected and multi-layered
+- **complex**: code is creatively generated, interconnected and multi-layered
-- **dynamic**: versioning is more common; also, it can break over time
 - **interdependent**: it builds upon and therefore depends on other software
-- **diverse**: there are many different languages and paradigms
+- **executable**: it is not static, but can be run
+- **dynamic**: it can break over time, and versioning is common

 Note:
+While technically, software is a special kind of data (in that it is representation of information in a digital state), they are in essence quite different.

+Software and data both are digital objects, sharing certain characteristics: they can be assigned a DOI, and they can have a license.

+Software is quite different from data, however.
+Consider:

+- Complexity; it is not a single file, but a collection of files that are interconnected and multi-layered, and do not necessarily stand on their own.
+Software is also the result of a creative process that provides a tool to do something, and not the result of a measurement or observation.
+- Interdependence; software is often built using other software, and rarely built completely from scratch.
+This makes it dependent on other existing applications, which themselves may also change over time.
+- Executability; software is in its dryest form a set of instructions that can be an archive of a procedure.
+However, the main goal of software is that these instructions can be executed.
+Data, by contrast, stand on their own.
-Software requires maintenance to retain its value, and maintenance is not straightforward.
+- Dynamic vs static; its interdependence and context-dependency drives software to require maintenance to retain its value, and this maintenance is not straightforward.
 Maintenance is also counter to academic culture; it does not fit in existing structures (both in terms of reward/recognition, but also in terms of funding and understanding of what is needed).

-FAIR was designed for data, but aimed at much more.

-From Lamprecht et al 2020 (copied and sometimes paraphrased):
-Software is not data
-Technically, software is a special kind of data, in that it is representation of information in a digital state.
-Software and data both are digital objects, sharing certain characteristics: they can be assigned a DOI, and they can have a license.

-Differences between data and software:
-- Data are facts or observations that provide evidence.
-- In contrast, software is the result of a creative process that provides a tool for doing something, for example with data.
-- As such, software is executable, while data is not.
+Versioning of software is very common, while data is often static (though versions may happen).
-- Software is often built using other software.
-Software is rarely built completely from scratch, and instead utilizes existing applications that leads to complex dependencies.
-- The lifetime of software is generally shorter than that of data, as versioning is applied more frequently and regularly leads to changes in behaviour and/or interfaces.
-Hence, dependencies as well as dependent software packages are subject to frequent changes.

 ---